GAN Inversion: A Survey: Preliminaries

 \textbf{PGGAN}~\cite{karras2017progressive}, also denoted as ProGAN or progressive GAN, uses a growing strategy for the training process.
 The key idea is to start with a low resolution for both the generator and the discriminator and then add new layers that model increasingly fine-grained details as the training progresses.
 This approach improves both the training speed and the stabilization, thereby facilitating image synthesis at higher resolution, \eg, CelebA images at 1024$\times$1024 pixels.

-\textbf{StyleGAN}~\cite{karras2019style} implicitly learns hierarchical latent styles for image generation.
+\textbf{Style-based GANs}, \eg, StyleGAN~\cite{karras2019style}, implicitly learns hierarchical latent styles for image generation.
 This model manipulates the per-channel mean and variance to control the style of an image~\cite{huang2017adain} effectively.
-The StyleGAN generator takes per-block incorporation of style vectors (defined by a mapping network) and stochastic variation (provided by the noise layers) as inputs, instead of samples from the latent space, to generate a synthetic image.
+As shown in Fig.~\ref{fig:space}(a), the StyleGAN generator takes style vectors (defined by a mapping network $f$) and stochastic variation (provided by the noise layers) as inputs for image synthesis.
 This offers control over the style of generated images at different levels of detail.
-The StyleGAN2 model~\cite{karras2020analyzing} further improves the image quality by proposing weight demodulation, path length regularization, generator redesign, and removal of progressive growing.
+The StyleGAN2 model~\cite{karras2020analyzing} further improves the perceptual quality by proposing weight demodulation, path length regularization, generator redesign, and removal of progressive growing.
 The StyleGAN2-Ada~\cite{Karras2020ada} proposes an adaptive discriminator augmentation mechanism to stabilize training with limited data.
-A recent method~\cite{Karras2021free} observes an `texture sticking' problem (aliasing) in GANs and proposes the Alias-Free GAN by considering aliasing effect in the continuous domain and appropriately low-pass filtering the results, which is better suited for video and animation.
-The StyleGAN-based architectures have been used in numerous applications~\cite{gabbay2019style,zhu2020sean,zhu2020semantically}.
-For style-based generators, the image size $\mathrm{R}$ is determined by its number of layers $L$: $L\!=\!2\log_2\mathrm{R}\!-\!2$; it also has a maximum resolution of 1024 with 18 layers.
+StyleGAN3~\cite{Karras2021free} observes an ``texture sticking'' problem (aliasing) in GANs and proposes a new architecture by considering the aliasing effect in the continuous domain and appropriately low-pass filtering the results, which is better suited for video and animation.
+For StyleGAN and StyleGAN2, their number of layers $L$ is determined by the output image size $\mathrm{R}$: $L\!=\!2\log_2\mathrm{R}\!-\!2$; it also has a maximum resolution of $1024\times 1024$ with 18 layers.
+For StyleGAN3, the number of layers is a free parameter and has no direct relationship to the output resolution.